troycaselli/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    The DOM is a document object model.
+In other words, the DOM is a model or representation of the content of a web page which is composed of different objects.
 2. What is an event?
+    An event is an action or occurance that happens on a web page.
 3. What is an event listener?
+    Event listeners listen for the execution of any given event and executes code as a result.
 4. Why would we convert a NodeList into an Array?
+    NodeLists only possess a few methods while arrays give us access to dozens.
+Information in the form of arrays is much more versatile adn accessable.
 5. What is a component?
+    Really, components are just functions.
+However, they are used in order to provide a reusable template for something.
+Components keep your code DRY.